mbucheg/Tasks/questions_day_07.md

 ### Q8
 **What sets GangSTR apart from other STR genotyping tools?** \
-GangSTR can genotype both short and expanded tandem repeats (TRs), whereas most next generation sequencing (NGS) are incapable of capturing highly repetitive regions of the genome.
-It takes information from paired-end reads and bringts them into a unified model to estimate maximum likelikhood TR lengths.
-According to the article, GangSTR outperforms other methods in accuracy and speed.
+GangSTR, a novel method for genome-wide analysis, can genotype both short and expanded tandem repeats (TRs) using next-generation sequencing (NGS) data.
+Unlike many existing tools, GangSTR is not limited by sequencing fragment length and is capable of accurately analyzing highly repetitive regions of the genome.
+It leverages information from multiple classes of paired-end reads and integrates them into a unified model to estimate maximum likelihood TR lengths.
+According to the paper, GangSTR achieves higher accuracy and  greater speed than other tools.

-HipSTR:
-exSTRa:
-Long read technologies (Third generation sequencing):
+Comparison with other tools mentioned in the paper: \
+exSTRa: does not estimate repeat length, which is important for assessing disease severity. \
+STRetch: cannot analyze short TRs (with motifs up to 6 bp).\
+Tredparse: cannot estimate repeat lengths longer than the sequencing fragment length and does not scale to genome-wide analysis. \
+ExpansionHunter: less accurate when both alleles are close in size or longer than the fragment length; does not scale well genome-wide. \
+Long-read technologies (third-generation sequencing): lower per-base accuracy, higher indel rates, and higher cost.

 ### Q9
-**What types of information does GangSTR use for STR genotyping?** < Your answer here
+**What types of information does GangSTR use for STR genotyping?** < GangSTR requires sequence alignments and a tandem repeat (TR) reference set to estimate diploid repeat lengths as the output.
+GangSTR utilizes paired-end sequencing reads to inform its genotyping model.
+Paired-end reads are categorized into four classes: enclosing read pairs, spanning read pairs, flanking read pairs, and fully repetitive read pairs.
+- Enclosing reading pairs: contain the entire TR + flanking regions
+- Spanning reading paris: each read maps to opposite flanks of the STR, which indicates distance and expansion
+- Flanking reading pairs: partly overlap the repeat and give insight into its boundaries.
+- Fully repetitive pairs: consist entirely of repeat sequence, which help detect larger expansions.